-Houghton College has moved the focus of its work from the former Buffalo Bible Institute site in West Seneca to various sites in the city of Buffalo.
-Our involvement is now in Adult Education, Buffalo City Semester, Wesley Service Corps, and various other ministries of co-curricular education and service.
+Houghton College has moved the focus of its work from the former Buffalo Bible Institute site in West Seneca to various sites within and around the city of Buffalo.
+Our involvement is now in Adult Education, Houghton in Buffalo Associate of Arts (Symphony Circle), Chapel CrossPoint (Getzville), Wesley Service Corps, and various other ministries of co-curricular education and service.